Welcome to the research group

 13 Jun 2024: Geometry seminar

-Fabian Achammer (TU Wien): TBA
+Fabian Achammer (TU Wien): Formula equations and the affine solution problem

 Abstract